jhdevuk/ideal/README.md

 # Manifest

-ideal creates an `assets.json` file in the output directory (`./dist` by default), that keeps a record of all assets built _so far_.
+ideal creates an `assets.json` file in the output directory that keeps a record of all assets built _so far_.
 Each subsequent run of ideal appends each file name as a property with the hashed or _real_ file name as a value.
-Each build overides previous asset names or declares new ones that don't yet exist.
+Each build overides previous keys or declares new ones that don't yet exist.
 This file is intended to be ephermeral, e.g when running a production build with `--release`, this file should not exist in the output path.
 Equally the `assets.json` file should not be commited to your repository.
 This ensures that the file is an accurate reflection of the built files for the _currently_ provided source.

 # Development